Cocaine Addiction Treatment

 Cravings, preoccupation with the next opportunity to use, or feeling flat without cocaine.

-Anxiety, paranoia, irritability, low mood, shame, or panic after use.
+Anxiety, paranoia, irritability, low mood, shame, panic, or emotional crash after use.

 Confidence becoming dependent on cocaine, especially socially, sexually, or professionally.